Last updated on June 5th, 2023 at 04:32 pm

 - If you become Medicare eligible after you begin COBRA, COBRA typically can’t continue.
 It will likely end on the date your Medicare coverage begins.

-Medicare does not view COBRA the same way that it does an employer health plan.
-When you leave your employer plan, you have a special enrollment period that allows you to enroll in Medicare without any late enrollment penalties.
+It’s important to note that Medicare does not view COBRA the same way that it does an employer health plan.
+When you leave your employer plan, you have a special enrollment period that allows you to enroll into Medicare without any late enrollment penalties.
 This period lasts for 8 months following the termination of your employer health plan.
-Even though COBRA is a continuation of the exact employer plan you had while working, Medicare no longer views this plan as an employer-sponsored plan once it becomes COBRA continuation.
-Therefore, the special enrollment period does not apply.
+Even though COBRA is a continuation of the employer plan you had while working, Medicare no longer views this plan as an employer-sponsored plan once it becomes COBRA continuation.
+Therefore, COBRA does not qualify for a special enrollment period with Medicare.

-The bottom line is, if you leave your employer health plan and elect COBRA, make sure you don’t postpone Medicare enrollment for more than 8 months, or you will face a late enrollment penalty.
+The bottom line is, if you leave your employer health plan and elect COBRA, make sure you don’t postpone Medicare enrollment for more than 8 months, or you will face a late enrollment penalty, AND, confirm with your COBRA plan whether or not they require you to be enrolled in Medicare to avoid getting stuck with any surprise bills.

 What is the Medicare Part B late enrollment penalty?
 For each 12-month period, you delay enrollment in Medicare Part B, you will have to pay a 10% Part B premium penalty.
 In most cases, you will have to pay that penalty every month for as long as you have Medicare!